 Clinical implications

-Car chasing in Border Collies is rarely caused by a single factor.
+Car chasing in border collies is rarely caused by a single factor.
 Instead, it reflects the interaction of breed-typical motion sensitivity with an overwhelming array of emotions that leave a collie extremely distressed and completely unable to regulate their arousal.
 Fear, frustration, conflict, reinforcement, anticipation, and sometimes pain can all simultaneously co-exist and their sense of threat is amplified.
 Effective intervention requires:

 - Rigorous safety management and rehearsal prevention